 Apply for Scholarships, Grants, and Bursaries

 Finally, there’s no better way to fund your education than using free money.
-Scholarships, grants and bursaries are excellent ways to obtain funding for this fall’s tuition.
+Scholarships, grants and bursaries are excellent ways to obtain funding for tuition.
 You can get a list of available scholarships and bursaries from your university or college and start working on your applications during the summer.
 Scholarships typically require application essays, which may take some time to complete.

 The federal government is also making free money available to returning students.
 For students applying for Canada Student Loans, they’ve increased the non-repayable grant portion of student funding up to $3,600 per year for part-time students and $6,000 per year for full-time students.